Pat McCormick, 4-time Olympic diving champion, dies at 92 - NewsBreak

-Pat McCormick, who became the first diver to sweep the 3-meter and 10-meter events at consecutive Olympics , has died.
+LOS ANGELES (AP) — Pat McCormick, who became the first diver to sweep the 3-meter and 10-meter events at consecutive Olympics, has died.
 She was 92.

 She died Tuesday of natural causes at an assisted living facility in the Orange County city of Santa Ana, her son, Tim, said Friday.